discourse/discourse/README.md

      require_relative "engine/name_onebox"
      ```

-Whitelisted Generic Onebox caveats
+Allowlisted Generic Onebox caveats
 ----------------------------------

-The Whitelisted Generic Onebox has some caveats for its use, beyond simply whitelisting the domain.
+The Allowlisted Generic Onebox has some caveats for its use, beyond simply allowlisting the domain.

-  1. The domain must be whitelisted
+  1. The domain must be allowlisted
   2. The URL you're oneboxing cannot be a root url (e.g. `http://example.com` won't work, but `http://example.com/page` will)
   3. If the oneboxed URL responds with oEmbed and has a `rich` type: the `html` content must contain an `<iframe>`.
 Responses without an iframe will not be oneboxed.